Pekosz-Lab/nextstrain/fludb/README.md

 - Firstly, the Pekosz Lab group required a standardized way to pass Influenza genomes generated in 'real time' into nextstrain and bi-weekly reports.
 - Secondly, we needed a way to filter, query, and format `.fasta` headers for gene-specific, concatentated genome, and reassortment analysis in our h1n1, h3n2 and influenza B pipelines.

-fludb is not inteded to be a permenant data storage solution for influenza genomes, rather a lightweight tool for efficiently passing sequences and assicated metadata data for cleaning/filtering purposes.
+fludb is not inteded to be a permenant data storage solution for influenza genomes, rather a lightweight tool for efficiently passing sequences and associated metadata to a centralized space for specifiec querying.

-fludb is a crudely simple database with a single table at the moment built in [sqlite](https://www.sqlite.org/).
-There are many limitations with using a file-based RDBMS but they are outweighed by the advantages in our specific usecase as we do not host any fludb instance and thus user is required to generate their own.
+fludb is a crudely simple database built in [sqlite](https://www.sqlite.org/).
+There are many limitations with using a file-based RDBMS.
+However, thse are outweighed by the advantages (in our specific usecase) as we do not host any fludb instance and thus user is required to generate their own.

 # fludb Quickstart